cern-eam/eam-wshub-proxyclient/README.md

         // Let's update the description
         workOrder.getWORKORDERID().setDESCRIPTION("New workOrder description");

-        // And synchronize the workorder in Infor MP0025_SyncWorkOrder_001 syncWO = new MP0025_SyncWorkOrder_001();
+        // And synchronize the workorder in EAM MP0025_SyncWorkOrder_001 syncWO = new MP0025_SyncWorkOrder_001();
         syncWO.setWorkOrder(workOrder);
-        inforWebServicesToolkitClient.syncWorkOrderOp(
+        eamWebServicesToolkitClient.syncWorkOrderOp(
                 syncWO,
                 organizationCode,
                 securityHeader,